WYEA: Station history

-On April 14, 1986, the FCC approved the transfer of WYEA-AM and WMLS-FM to Action Communications Enterprises Inc., a North Carolina-based radio group headed by David C. Phillips.
+On April 14, 1986, the FCC approved the transfer of WYEA-AM and WMLS-FM to Action Communications Enterprises Inc., a North Carolina–based radio group headed by David C. Phillips.
 That September, WMLS-FM changed its call letters to WAWV-FM, and, after 37 years in Sylacauga, the familiar WMLS call sign was adopted by a public FM station in Minnesota.

 On June 30, 1993, the FCC approved the transfer of WYEA-AM and WAWV-FM to W.O.
 Powers of South Carolina.

 On December 23, 1997, Spirit Broadcasting Co.
 Inc., owned by John H. Vogel, Robert D. Pierce, and Gary Mitchell, purchased WYEA-AM.
 Vogel, who joined the station under earlier ownership in 1983, became sole owner of the company on May 8, 2001.

 Powers sold WAWV-FM to Alabama Broadcasting Co.
 Inc., owner of WFEB-AM, then regained ownership on November 30, 1998.
 WAWV-FM was sold to Coosa Valley Broadcasting Inc. on July 1, 1999, and to Williams Communications Inc. on August 20, 2001.
 It became WTRB-FM in 2001, and, known as WTXO-FM since 2008, it moved some 30 miles away to Ashland, Ala.

 On January 1, 2012, Marble City Media LLC, under a local marketing agreement with Spirit Broadcasting Co.
 Inc., began programming and operating the station.
 On June 4, 2012, the Federal Communications Commission approved transfer of the station's licenses to Marble City Media LLC, and the transaction was completed on June 5, 2012.

 On November 25, 2013, the FCC granted a construction permit for a new FM translator on 106.3 MHz in Sylacauga.
 From a tall tower in the southwestern part of the city, near the Talladega-Coosa County line, the FM addition began simulcasting WYEA-AM's programming just before noon on January 19, 2014.

 On March 11, 2014, the FCC granted an application for the translator to move from 106.3 MHz to 106.5 MHz, followed by authorization of a power increase on May 7, 2014.
 On June 1, 2014, the frequency changed to 106.5 MHz.

-Marble City Media LLC also owns and operates stations primarily serving Sylacauga-Childersburg-Talladega and Alexander City-Dadeville-Lake Martin-Wetumpka-Montgomery and has a construction permit to build a new FM station in Waverly, Ala., to serve the Auburn-Opelika area.
+Marble City Media LLC also owns and operates stations primarily serving Sylacauga-Childersburg-Talladega and Alexander City-Dadeville-Lake Martin-Wetumpka-Montgomery and has a construction permit to build a new FM station in Waverly, Alabama, to serve the Auburn-Opelika area.

-On May 25, 2018 WYEA changed their format from classic hits (which moved to WFXO's HD2 subchannel) to country, branded as "Kix 100.3".
+On May 25, 2018, WYEA changed their format from classic hits (which moved to WFXO's HD2 subchannel) to country, branded as "Kix 100.3".